ropensci/PostcodesioR/README.md

 PostcodesioR can be used by data scientists or social scientists working with geocoded UK data.
-A common task when working with such data is aggregating geocoded data on different administrative levels, e.g. turning postcode-level data into counties.
-This package can help is achieving this and in many other cases.
+A common task when working with such data is aggregating geocoded data on different administrative levels, e.g. turning postcode-level data into counties or regions.
+This package can help in achieving this and in many other cases when changing the aggregation of geographic data is required.

 ## Installation